Epilepsy in children: Diet

 A 2023 systematic review of the literature found limited evidence to support the effectiveness and safety of pharmacologic and dietary treatments in epilepsy in young children under three years of age.
 Dietary treatment approaches are usually only considered when infants are resistant to pharmacological interventions.
+Parents may also pursue dietary methods to limit medication exposure and cognitive effects while attaining seizure freedom.
 A ketogenic diet (which features low carbohydrate/ protein consumption and high fat intake) has been suggested in infants with Dravet syndrome and tuberous sclerosis and may lead to decrease seizure frequency.
+Compared to other diets, the ketogenic diet was found to have significantly reduced seizure frequency at three and six months.
+However, there was no difference in seizure severity.
 A systematic review conducted in 2019 concluded that the ketogenic diet is difficult for families to maintain as it is difficult to adhere to and may incur some growth and developmental delays.
 Nausea, acidosis, renal stones and constipation are some of the other possible side effects.
 The ketogenic diet was a popular treatment for pediatric epilepsy prior to the discovery of anti seizure medications.

 The Modified Atkins Diet (MAD) is a low-carbohydrate diet which has caused reductions in seizure frequency and severity, though not as effectively as the ketogenic diet.
 It originated from the Atkins diet which was developed to aid in weight loss but has since then been modified to further reduce carbohydrate intake and applied in treating epileptic seizures.
-Possible risks of MAD are experiencing vomitting, constipation, diarrhea and dysphagia.
+Possible risks of MAD are experiencing vomiting, constipation, diarrhea and dysphagia.
+A 2022 systemic review reported a randomized controlled study that found a statistically significant decrease in seizure frequency in 6-month olds on MAD when compared to patients on antiseizure medication polytherapy.
+While this difference in seizure frequency was not observed in the 3-month age group, a statistically significant difference in seizure severity was seen in both the 3-month and 6-month age groups on MAD.

 The Low Glycemic Index Treatment (LGIT) is another form of ketogenic diet therapy that relies on skipping carbohydrates of high glycemic index (GI) in meals in order to avoid any abrupt rise in the blood glucose levels while allowing unconstrained consumption of fats and proteins.
 Research has demonstrated that, in comparison to cKD, MAD, and MCTKD, LGIT is less adverse to the cardiovascular, gastrointestinal, and genitourinary systems when used for long-term and is effective in reducing the frequency of epileptic seizures in children.
 However, in terms of efficiency, LGIT is comparable to both cKD and MAD.